simonjanssen/flow-like/README.md

 - Run your applications efficiently thanks to Rust’s performance guarantees
 - Built-in version control

+## Process Orchestration 🎛️

+Flow-Like goes beyond simple task automation — it’s built for **end-to-end process orchestration**.
+With our **Layer Drill Down** capability, you can:

+* Show high-level business processes for stakeholders.
+* Seamlessly reveal the detailed **technical implementation** just one layer below.
+* Manage **cross-team** and **cross-system** workflows without losing visibility or control.

+This makes Flow-Like ideal for organizations that need to keep **business logic** and **technical execution** aligned, from strategy to deployment.

 ## Build From Source ⚙️
 For the latest features, you can build the standalone desktop app yourself:
 1. Install Rust: https://www.rust-lang.org/tools/install